ramokz/phantom-camera-docs/docs/support/faq.md

 To call methods, set properties etc. from `C#` files, simply follow the guidelines on [Godot's documentation page](https://docs.godotengine.org/en/stable/tutorials/scripting/cross_language_scripting.html).

 Using the addon in `C#` is not as elegant as GDScript, which comes down to the addon having been written in GDScript.
-That might change in the future.

 ---

 ### Why was the addon written in `GDScript` instead of `C#` or `C++`?
 `GDScript` is much easier to run, test and ultimately get things done in compared to `C#` and, in particular, `C++`.
-Although it doesn't boast as many technical features as either and comes with its shortcomings, ultimately it was was
+Although it doesn't boast as many technical features as either and comes with its shortcomings, ultimately it was allowed for rapid iterations and general improvements to the addon.

 ---

 ### Has rewriting it as an GDExtension been considered?
 It has, and likely will happen one day when the addon reaches a more mature state.
-Partly for performance reasons, but also to make users of GDScript, C# and others have a similar experience using it in their language of choice.
+Partly for performance reasons, but also to make users of GDScript, C# and others have a similar experience when using it in their language of choice.

 ## Troubleshooting